Research

 [SSRN]

-[Abstract]This paper shows how the price of home heating can affect adverse birth outcomes when mothers are exposed to cold temperatures.
-To this end, I leverage geographical variation in the type of energy used for home heating, temporal variation in natural gas prices triggered by the fracking boom, and variation in exposure to cold temperatures.
-Using US birth records for 2001-2015, I find evidence that higher home-heating prices increase the risk of serious birth conditions such as very preterm birth, when pregnant women are exposed to cold temperatures.
-As a potential mechanism, I examine how rising heating prices force households to reallocate spending: despite possibly reducing heating use, if the demand for heating is inelastic, it will leave less budget for other goods.
-Consistent with this hypothesis, I find that higher energy prices increase energy expenses and reduce healthcare expenditures.
-Heterogeneity analysis reveals that the detrimental impact of higher heating prices is pronounced in economically disadvantaged subpopulations.
+This paper shows how the price of home heating can affect adverse birth outcomes when mothers are exposed to cold temperatures.
+To this end, I leverage geographical variation in the type of energy for home heating, temporal variation in natural gas prices triggered by the fracking boom, and seasonal variation in exposure to cold temperatures.
+Using U.S. birth records for 2001–2015, I find that higher home-heating prices increase the risk of serious conditions such as very preterm birth and very low birthweight when pregnant women are exposed to cold weather.
+A back-of-the-envelope calculation suggests that roughly 2\% of births with such severe conditions were avoided as a result of the decline in heating costs during the late-2000s fracking boom.
+As a potential mechanism, I examine how rising heating prices force households to reallocate spending.
+Although families may reduce heating use, the inelastic demand for heating implies that total energy expenditures still increase, leaving fewer resources for other goods.
+Consistent with this hypothesis, I find that higher energy prices raise household energy spending while reducing healthcare expenditures.

 Work in Progress